pawarbi/lake-loader/README.md

 #### Snowflake
 In the case of Snowflake warehouse, we have added 3 scripts to help run the FACT, DIM and EVENT table benchmarks using a medium cluster size.
-The files are under the *scipts* directory
+The files are under the *scripts/snowflake* directory
 - snowflake_fact_incremental_load_sql.txt
 - snowflake_dim_incremental_load_sql.txt
 - snowflake_events_incremental_load_sql.txt